 Attending school is expensive, as you must pay for books and utensils, and also contribute to the maintenance of the school building.
 Most Unga cannot afford this, causing most of the school buildings to be in a very poor condition.
-During the rainy season, a whole wall will sometimes collapse.
-Often there are not enough tables and chairs for the students, and as only a few of the children have books, the teacher will say something, which the pupils will repeat by shouting in chorus, or the teacher writes a sentence on the blackboard, which the kids duplicate.
+During the rainy season, en entire wall will sometimes collapse.
+Often there are not enough tables and chairs for the students, and as only a few of the children have books, the teacher will say something, which the pupils then repeat by shouting in chorus, or the teacher writes a sentence on the blackboard, which the kids duplicate.
 Very few Unga children complete a higher education.

-The Unga want a higher standard of living.
+Naturally, most Unga want a higher standard of living.
 However, the only means of payment they possess is fish, which means that if you want a little more than just the bare necessities, you must catch more fish.
-To do this, many Unga have acquired fishing nets with smaller mesh (down to 3 centimetres), and they fish for longer periods of time.
+To do this, many Unga have acquired fishing nets with smaller mesh (down to 3 cm), and they fish for longer periods of time.
 This is destructive to the already harassed fish populations, and only worsens the problem.
 Fewer fish grow to breeding size, and the amount of fish fry is diminishing.